-- 3 If the implementation supports negative zeros, they shall be generated only by: - the &, |, $^{\wedge}$, $^{\sim}$, $^{<<}$, and >> operators with arguments that produce such a value; - the +, -, , /, and % operators where one argument is a negative zero and the result is zero: - compound assignment operators based on the above cases.
+- 3 If the implementation supports negative zeros, they shall be generated only by:

+- the +, -, \, /, and % operators where one operand is a negative zero and the result is zero; - compound assignment operators based on the above cases.

 It is unspecified whether these cases actually generate a negative zero or a normal zero, and whether a negative zero becomes a normal zero when stored in an object.